arnaumariscal/Differential-gene-expression-analysis-from-RNA-seq-data/README.md

 This project involves a **differential gene expression analysis** of blood samples from COVID-19 patients, bacterial pneumonia patients, and healthy individuals.
 It was developed as part of the *Omics Data Analysis* module in my Master’s in Bioinformatics and Biostatistics.

 The dataset was downloaded from the Gene Expression Omnibus database (GSE161731) and originates from the study: *McClain et al., Nature Communications, 2021* (DOI: 10.1038/s41467-021-21289-y).
-The analysis was conducted entirely in **R** using **Bioconductor** packages such as *SummarizedExperiment, edgeR* and *limma*.
+The analysis was conducted entirely in **R** using **Bioconductor** packages such as *SummarizedExperiment, edgeR, limma* and *clusterProfiler*.

 Results show that bacterial infections triggered a **much stronger** and **more diverse transcriptomic response** than COVID-19 infections.
 In COVID-19 patients, overexpressed genes were primarily linked to cell cycle regulation and oligodendrocyte differentiation.